-34. CEB has conducted an extensive programme of stakeholder consultation and disclosure throughout the Local EIA and Environmental Addendum studies.
-This has utilised a variety of methods including: consultation meetings and awareness programmes; meetings with key stakeholder representatives; group discussions with affected communities; correspondence with government agencies; public disclosure of Local EIA documents; and three multi-stakeholder meetings during the Addendum Studies.
+35. CEB has conducted an extensive programme of stakeholder consultation and disclosure throughout the Local EIA and Environmental studies.
+This has utilised a variety of methods including: consultation meetings and awareness programmes; meetings with key stakeholder representatives; group discussions with affected communities; correspondence with government agencies; public disclosure of Local EIA documents; and three multi-stakeholder meetings during the Studies.
 Draft final documents (Vols 1-3) will be disclosed on CEB and ADB websites and hard copies will be made available for comment in the project area.
 No comments were received during Local EIA disclosure, and comments at stakeholder meetings focused mainly on Resettlement issues.
 The few environmental concerns related to the Crysbro discharge, impacts on sand miners and river bathers, and the Dunhinda Irrigation Canal.
-These and others were taken into account in project construction and beyond.
+These and others were taken into account in project planning and the environmental and social studies.
+CEB will continue these processes throughout project construction and beyond.